moshiko1988/js-modules-study/README.md

 ##Step 3
-Since we named our function `f`, we know that the `f` being called where we define `module` is the same function, right?
+Since we named our function `f`, we know that the `f` being called where we define `ourModule` is the same function, right?
 We can replace `f` with the actual function declaration, then, and it'll be the same, won't it?

 1. Copy the declaration of `f` in `index.js`, with the parens that surround it.
-2. Substitute the declaration you copied for `f` in the line where we declare and define the variable `module`.
+2. Substitute the declaration you copied for `f` in the line where we declare and define the variable `ourModule`.
-3. Remove the declaration of `f` from the lines above our declaration of `module`.
+3. Remove the declaration of `f` from the lines above our declaration of `ourModule`.
 4. Run the script again and observe any difference in the result.

 ##Step 4
-1. Look at the code you've created to generate and store a module in `module`.
+1. Look at the code you've created to generate and store a module in `ourModule`.
 2. Look at the code at the top of this page.